 How much lard do you get per pound of fat?

 The oil yield of leaf fat can reach almost 50% to 60%, which means that you can get about 0.5 to 0.6 pounds of lard from 1 pound of leaf fat.

 Rendering lard at home is not quite easy.
 Lard is super great for stir-fries or stews, even in pastries.
-There are mainly two kinds of pork fat usually used for rendering lard: one is called leaf fat “板油” in Chinese while the other kind is called as common back fat between the grind and lean “肥油” in Chinese.
+There are mainly two kinds of pork fat usually used for rendering lard: one is called leaf fat “板油” in Chinese while the other kind is called common back fat between the grind and lean “肥油” in Chinese.
 You can use both parts.
-However if you want to use the lard in pasties, leaf fat will be recommended.
+However, if you want to use lard in pasties, leaf fat will be the best choice.

 - 1000 g pork fat

 - 1 cup water

 - water for blanching

 - Clean the cut the pork fat into small pieces.